-- A primary component of smog which can cause human health problems and damage forests and agricultural crops. - Repeated exposure to ozone can make people more susceptible to respiratory infections and lung inflammation. - Though there is a NAAQS, ozone is not emitted directly into the air. - Two types of chemicals that are the main ingredients (precursors) in forming ground-level ozone - Volatile organic compounds (VOCs): Defined as "any compound of carbon, excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions" (40 CFR 51.100).
-Sources include vehicles burning gasoline, petroleum refineries, chemical manufacturing plants, industrial plants, solvents used in paints, and an assortment of consumer and business products containing VOCs. - o Nitrogen oxides (NO_X): Produced when cars and other sources like power plants and industrial boilers burn fuels such as gasoline, coal, or oil.
-Nitrogen Oxides produce a reddish-brown tint to smog.
+- A primary component of smog that can cause human health problems and damage forests and agricultural crops. - Repeated exposure to ozone can make people more susceptible to respiratory infections and lung inflammation. - Though there is a NAAQS, ozone is not emitted directly into the air. - Two types of chemicals that are the main ingredients (precursors) in forming groundlevel ozone include the following: - Volatile organic compounds (VOCs): Defined as "any compound of carbon, excluding carbon monoxide (CO), carbon dioxide (CO2), carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions" (40 CFR 51.100).
+Sources include vehicles burning gasoline, petroleum refineries, chemical manufacturing plants, industrial plants, solvents used in paints, and an assortment of consumer and business products containing VOCs.

+• Nitrogen oxides (NOx): Produced when cars and other sources like power plants and industrial boilers burn fuels such as gasoline, coal, or oil.
+Nitrogen oxides produce a reddish-brown tint to smog.